marcusoftnet/marcusoftnet.github.io/_posts/2017-02-22-comments-on-board-practices.md

 ## Why do I comment on this?

-While it's a nice visualisation to move the item to a separate area, it shows us that the work is now being blocked, it bothers me in, at least, three ways;
+While it's a nice visualization to move the item to a separate area, it shows us that the work is now being blocked, it bothers me in, at least, three ways;

 Firstly we move it *from* the current position on our board.
 That means that once the blockage is fixed we have to move it back (and *remember* where it should go).
 The information that the sticky's position held is gone.